Orientation is a jumpstart on success at TU.

 Get Ahead Quickly

-Every fall, the week before classes begin, we create a unique experience aimed to help new students – and their families – get off to the best start possible.
-We call this week-long experience, StartTU.
-Below, you’ll find some of the program highlights, as well as information about optional programs available to parents and families as well.
+Every semester during the week before classes we create a unique experience aimed to help new students get off to the best start possible at TU.

 Here is just a sample of what we have built into your StartTU experience: